taufik-nurrohman/arch/README.md

  - `openbox` → The window manager.
  - `pcmanfm` → The file explorer.
  - `picom` → To add shadow under windows.
+ - `qutebrowser` → The web browser.
+ - `scrot` → The screen capture utility.
  - `tint2` → The task bar.
  - `vim` → The code editor.
  - `volumeicon` → To add volume icon in system tray.